112 (album): Background

 Producer Stevie J was brought into the project fresh off from his touring with Jodeci and appearing on their 1995 album The Show, The After Party, The Hotel.
 Stevie served as a mentor to Jones, who expressed a desire to become a songwriter and producer.
 The first single from 112 - "Only You" - was hated by the group because of the restrained vocals, which they felt wasn't the best song to showcase their singing.
 According to Jones, they initially wanted "Now That We're Done" released as the first single and the only thing that made them like "Only You" was the remix - which was also included on the album.
 They quickly dismissed the song and felt it wasn't going to be successful.
 The song about which they were indifferent became a breakout hit for them.

 Another single "Cupid" was primarily inspired by Babyface.
 The group wanted the songwriter/producer to work on their debut, but financial issues and budget constraints prevented him from working on the album.
 Jones then felt he could write a "Babyface" type of song and later worked with Dallas Austin protégé Arnold Hennings on producing it.
 Al B. Sure! and Dave Hollister were called in to work on the album as well.
 While none of Hollister's songs made the final track listing, one of Sure!'s contributions "Erase The Day" was left off while his other contribution "This Is Your Day" was included on the album.
 The group started recording in February 1995 and finished the album in January 1996.

 Critical reception

-Leo Stanley of Allmusic gave the album 4 out of 5 stars stating that "as the first romantic soul group on Puff Daddy's Bad Boy label, 112 at least has the appearance of originality.
-However, their eponymous debut demonstrates that this is only an appearance - in reality, they are much like a Boyz II Men clone.
-That's not necessarily bad, actually.
-112 have strong voices, and their smooth harmonies are quite seductive, making the lack of originality in their music easy to overlook.
-A little more variety on 112 would have been nice—the album consists almost entirely of ballads—but the group's sound and Puffy's professional production make it a pleasurable record nevertheless."
+Leo Stanley of AllMusic wrote: "112 have strong voices, and their smooth harmonies are quite seductive, making the lack of originality in their music easy to overlook."